adwait1-g/adwait1-g.github.io/_posts/2018-08-12-introduction-to-x86-assembly-programming.md

 *   Each assembly instruction was fed into the machine now.
 Even this became a tedious job as programmers went to write bigger programs.
 Then came **Assembler** - A tool which converts a set of assembly level instructions into machine code.

 *   Major disadvantage of using assembly language was it was not portable across processors.
 Suppose I write a Database in x86 Assembly Language, then that can be run and used only on Intel Processors.
-It could not be run on any other processors like SPARC, PowerPC etc., So, programmers had to write the same software again and again in different assembly languages.
+It could not be run on any other processors like SPARC, PowerPC etc., So, programmers had to write the same software again and again in different assembly languages to give support for different processors.

 *   The UNIX Operating System was first written in Assembly Language.
 This was obviously not portable.
 Then the **C Programming Language** was invented and the whole OS was re-written in C. What we needed is a tool that converts C code to assembly code, which is the compiler.
-So, compiler was born.

 *   What we had to do is, develop different compilers for different architectures.
 Every architecture will have it's respective compiler.
 So, when a program is written in C, if I want it to run on Intel processors, I would use a Compiler that would convert C code to x86 assembly code.
 If I want it to run on a mips processor, I would a Compiler that would convert C code into mips assembly code.
 So, Compilers became very successful because code was becoming portable because of them.